 Teachers who know and care for each child

-Each age group has its own classroom with a certified director and team of experienced teachers, giving the PreKindergartners a student-to-teacher ratio of about six-to-one.
+Each age group has its own classroom with a certified director and two additional experienced teachers, giving the PreKindergartners a student-to-teacher ratio of six-to-one.

 An enriching curriculum

-Unique in the Roaring Fork Valley, Aspen Country Day School PreKindergarten offers instruction in French and Spanish, studio art, performing arts, and physical education.
+Unique in the Roaring Fork Valley, Aspen Country Day School PreKindergarten offers instruction in French and Spanish, visual arts, performing arts, and physical education.
 Our school-wide curriculum starts with PreKindergarten Three and builds progressively each year through Eighth Grade.